haga-rak/fluxzy.core/README.md

 ### 3.1 Requirements

 - .NET 8.0 SDK
-- Git bash for Windows
+- Git bash if Windows
 - `libpcap` or any equivalent library
 - tests collecting pcap files and installing certificates requires elevation.
 - An IDE is not necessary to build the app.
 For information, this project was developed using both Visual Studio 2022 and JetBrains Rider on Windows, macOS and Linux.